vicentealencar/pycan/README.md

   load_before=lambda user, context: load_profile(context.profile_id))
 ```

 The `and_` and `or_` functions also do perform short-circuiting.
-Therefore, it will not make unncessary evaluations of authorization rules.
+Therefore, it will not make unnecessary evaluations of authorization rules.
 In the example above, if the user is an admin, the second authorization rule would not have been executed.

 ### 3. Authorizing